-My work stretches beyond the human form to the spiritual, sometimes manifesting itself in unexpected depictions of chairs or collage illustrated poetry.
-No matter what my hands make using brushes, scissors or glue, at the heart of it all is story.
+Her work stretches beyond the human form to the spiritual, sometimes manifesting itself in unexpected depictions of birds, chairs or collage illustrated poetry.
+No matter what her hands make using brushes, scissors, or glue, at the heart of it all is story.
 Listen with your eyes.

-In the creating & marketing of my art, it is my desire that God be glorified & honored. - Colossians 3:17
+In the creating & marketing of her art, it is her desire that God be glorified & honored. - Colossians 3:17

 One of the Southeast’s major art events from April 23-May 1, 2021 in Lake City, S.C.
 Hundreds of artworks exhibited throughout our downtown in galleries, warehouses, restaurants, shops, and other venues.
 Thousands attend, including art curators, collectors, critics, and news media.
 My selected piece is "Persona Reverend, a 100 Day Illustration" which is based on my son Sam's poem.
 ArtFields began in 2013 with a mission of elevating the profile of Southern artists.
 The event was designed to incorporate the whole town into the celebration.
 This is an exhibition and competition that is strongly committed to celebrating Southern art and the stories our artists have to tell.